HectorPulido/Deeplearning-based-Twitch-bot/README.md

 2. You can get the TMI_TOKEN from https://twitchapps.com/tmi/
 3. You can get your CLIENT_ID and CLIENT_SECRET from https://dev.twitch.tv/dashboard/apps/create
 4. Set the BOT_NICK and CHANNEL
-5. Configure the "main.py" file to your needs
+5. Configure the "data.json" and the "main.py" file to your needs
 5. Docker ready code
 ```
 >> mv <src_folder>